freedomofpress/actionslib/README.md

 ### Creating new Composite Actions

 By convention Composite Actions are located in a namespace directory under `act/`.
-Any additional scripts, files, or resources used by a given action should be underneath it's namespace directory there.
+Any additional scripts, files, or resources used by a given action should be underneath its namespace directory there.

 Some important notes: